 Estate Planning 101

-Contrary to popular belief, estate planning typically involves more than just signing a Will.
-It generally involves two sets of considerations: lifetime planning and testamentary planning.
-Lifetime planning may involve choosing decision-makers to make health or financial decisions on your behalf should you become incapacitated.
-For high net worth individuals, lifetime planning may also involve establishing tax-efficient gifting strategies during life.
+Contrary to popular belief, estate planning involves more than just signing a Will.
+An estate plan involves both lifetime and testament planning.
+Lifetime planning includes choosing decision-makers who make health or financial decisions on your behalf should you become incapacitated.
+Lifetime planning may also include establishing tax-efficient gifting strategies.

-A testamentary plan, on the other hand, will designate the individuals or charities who are to inherit your assets at death, and in what capacity (e.g., outright vs. in trust).
-In addition, a testamentary plan may appoint a guardian to care for your minor children, as well as an executor to administer your estate, and a trustee to oversee any trusts that may be created after your death.
-Lastly, if you have a taxable estate, your testamentary plan will be crafted with specific tax planning strategies in mind.
+A testamentary plan or trust designates the individuals or charities who will inherit your assets at death and in what capacity; for example: outright, or in a trust.
+Testamentary planning may also appoint a guardian who would care for your minor children, as well as an executor to administer your estate, and a trustee to oversee any trusts that may be created after your death.
+If you have a taxable estate, your testamentary plan will also include specific tax planning strategies you have in mind.

 It is important for you to be in the driver’s seat with respect to these decisions.
 If you do not have an estate plan, the default provisions of state law will govern how your assets pass at death.
 The result may not be what you want.